With digital textile printing on the rise, it’s time to look into the technique that’s projected to be the most lucrative—sublimation printing.

 Although muted colors are making a comeback, love for vivid, lively colors won’t fade any time soon.
 Sublimation printing is perfect for bringing out the vibrant colors of photos, true-to-life images, as well as designs that don’t rely on perfect, fixed alignment from seam to seam.
 When picturing your all-over print product, keep those seams in mind and give your design some wiggle room!

 An easy way to achieve that is to create patterns!
-Have a go at our Mockup Generator’s built-in pattern tool, and get your design ready in no time.
+Have a go at our Design Maker’s built-in pattern tool, and get your design ready in no time.
 Here’s a tutorial to get you started: